 Tasting Notes: tart cherry, red plum, vanilla

 There are a few ‘natural’ ways to decaffeinate coffee - meaning no synthetic chemicals or chemically derived solvents are used.
-The common natural methods are CO2 (coffee is blasted with gas to force caffeine out), Swiss Water, Mountain Water (coffee is submerged in water with a solution that draws caffeine out), and Sugar Cane (also called Ethyl Acetate or EA Process).
-Until now, we have always used a Swiss Water Processed decaf, but we’ve decided to switch to small lot Colombian coffee that has been sugarcane processed.
+The common natural methods are CO2 (coffee is blasted with gas to force caffeine out), Swiss Water, Mountain Water (coffee is submerged in water with solution that draws caffeine out), and Sugar Cane (also called Ethyl Acetate or EA Process).
+After much research and sampling, we’ve decided to switch to micro-lot Colombians that have been E.A. processed.
 Here’s why:

 The Sugarcane process begins with fermenting molasses derived from sugarcane to create ethanol, and mixing with acetic acid (naturally created in vinegar) to create ethyl acetate.
 The coffee is put in a steam bath which opens up the cellular structure of the coffee and allows the E.A. to wash over the beans to dissolve the caffeine.
 The caffeine is then filtered out, beans are steamed again to remove residual E.A., then dried and shipped.